holgerd77/django-dynamic-scraper/docs/getting_started.rst

 Before being able to create scrapers in Django Dynamic Scraper you have to define which parts of the Django model class you defined above should be filled by your scraper.
 This is done via creating a new :ref:`scraped_obj_class` in your Django admin interface and then adding several :ref:`scraped_obj_attr` datasets to it, which is done inline in the form for the :ref:`scraped_obj_class`.
-The attributes for the object class have to be named like the attributes in your model class to be scraped.
+All attributes for the object class which are marked as to be saved to the database have to be named like the attributes in your model class to be scraped.
 In our open news example we want the title, the description, and the url of an Article to be scraped, so we add these attributes with the corresponding names to the scraped obj class.